p3l6/blog/_posts/2024/knots.md

 {:boxdraw}

 The bowline is my all time favorite knot.
 It combines simplicity with extreme loop strength.
-In my two-knot system, the bowline was used to tie a line to everything and everything, unless the line length needed to be adjusted.
+In my two-knot system, the bowline was used to tie a line to anything and everything, unless the line length needed to be adjusted.
 Usually this meant every line had a bowline on one side and a taut-line hitch on the other.

 ## Adjustable grip hitch